tikv/raft-rs/CONTRIBUTING.md

 Raft, as a distributed consensus algorithm, occupies a core part of the systems that utilize it.
 While we do not expect contributors to be experts on the algorithm, or Rust, please be aware that the review process for Raft may be longer and more strict than some other projects you have contributed to in the past.

-**We'd love it** if you used Raft and reported (or even fixed!) any problems you find, whether it be bugs, safety flaws, or even usability improvements.
-You are welcome to improve existing code, clean up modules, better organize tests, add in tooling and instrumentation, and help us to everything we can to make sure the project is rock solid and a absolute joy to use.
+**We'd love it** if you used Raft and reported (or even fixed!) any problems you find, whether it be bugs, safety flaws, or even usability issues.
+You are welcome to improve existing code, clean up modules, better organize tests, add in tooling and instrumentation, and help us to everything we can to make sure the project is rock solid and an absolute joy to use.

 There is a lot of work to do to get there, and we're very excited for you to consider contributing.